ltmoerdani/blazz/docs/broadcast/whatsapp-account-management.md

 ---

-This comprehensive guide provides a complete reference for WhatsApp session management, covering creation, monitoring, maintenance, and optimization of both WebJS and Meta API sessions.
+This comprehensive guide provides a complete reference for WhatsApp account management, covering creation, monitoring, maintenance, and optimization of both WebJS and Meta API sessions.